jordanmor/portfolio-project-2018/README.md

   - Added a transition and transform to project thumbnails
   - Added box-shadow to portfolio thumbnails
   - Changed box-shadow of project images
-  - Chnaged background color of project buttons
+  - Changed background color of project buttons